 California Community Colleges may use online/distance education/ telecourses for IGETC provided that the courses have been approved by the CSU and UC during the IGETC review process.
-The relevant CCC Code of Regulations for distance education courses can be found in Title 5, Sections 55205 through 55215.

 Strictly online Oral Communication courses may not be used on IGETC Area 1C (CSU only).
-Hybrid-delivery courses may meet the area criteria - see IGETC standards 10.1.3a for criteria
+Hybrid-delivery courses may meet the area criteria see IGETC standards 10.1.3a for criteria

-Non-CCC Courses
+Non-CCC Course